sdadas/polish-nlp-resources/README.md

 ```
 [Base](https://huggingface.co/sdadas/polish-longformer-base-4096) and [large](https://huggingface.co/sdadas/polish-longformer-large-4096) models are available on the Huggingface Hub

-## Sentence encoders
+## Text encoders

-### Polish transformer-based sentence encoders

-The purpose of sentence encoders is to produce a fixed-length vector representation for chunks of text, such as sentences or paragraphs.
-These models are used in semantic search, question answering, document clustering, dataset augmentation, plagiarism detection, and other tasks which involve measuring semantic similarity between sentences.
+The purpose of text encoders is to produce a fixed-length vector representation for chunks of text, such as sentences or paragraphs.
+These models are used in semantic search, question answering, document clustering, dataset augmentation, plagiarism detection, and other tasks which involve measuring semantic similarity or relatedness between text passages.

+### Paraphrase mining and semantic textual similarity
 We share two models based on the [Sentence-Transformers](https://www.sbert.net/) library, trained using distillation method described in the paper [Making Monolingual Sentence Embeddings Multilingual using Knowledge Distillation](https://arxiv.org/abs/2004.09813).
 A corpus of 100 million parallel Polish-English sentence pairs from the [OPUS](https://opus.nlpl.eu/) project was used to train the models.
 You can download them from the Hugginface Hub using the links below.

 <table>
 <thead>